-Satellite location: New Castle, PA in Lawrence County
+Satellite location: Big Beaver, PA in Lawrence County

 Mount Airy may be one of the smaller casinos in Pennsylvania, but it brought big bucks to the auction, bidding $21.89 million.
-It’s New Castle, PA location is just a few miles from the Ohio state line.
-With Youngstown, OH just 30 minutes away, the mini casino should draw a fair amount of traffic from the Buckeye State.
-It should also be tough competition for small and struggling Presque Isle Downs in Erie, PA.
+It’s New Castle, PA location was just a few miles from the Ohio state line.
+With Youngstown, OH just 30 minutes away, the mini casino was meant to draw traffic from the Buckeye State.

 Jan.
-21 auction: Stadium Casino sets sites on Pittsburgh
+21 2019 auction: Stadium Casino sets sights on Pittsburgh